eliemichel/LearnWebGPU/basic-compute/compute-pipeline.md

 ### Buffers

-Before binding the buffers, we must of course create them (in `initBuffers`):
+Before binding the buffers, we must of course create them (in `initBuffers`).
+An important point is to mark their usage with the `Storage` flag, so that we can read/write them from shaders:

 ```C++
 // We save this size in an attribute, it will be useful later on